 * access library databases from off-campus and more!

-To log on to myCommNet, go to my.commnet.edu and enter your NetID and password.
+To log on to myCTState, go to my.ctstate.edu and enter your NetID and password.

-– How to contact the library for help.
+– How to access the library resources from home

 All buildings in Middletown campus have a secured wireless network that requires you to log on with your NetID and password.
 You may use your laptops or mobile devices in any buildings.